hassan0x/ReconHunter/CheatSheets/Programming.md

 ### [4.1] Basic Syntax

-No data types like python.
+- No data types like python.
-The Arithmetic Operators like C and Python.
+- The arithmetic operators like C and Python.

 ```php
 <?php